abyssDS/sfmlWiki/ProjectsGroogysDevelopmentEnvironment.md

 This is a open-source development environment to help out with developing rbSFML applications.
 It includes some debugging utilities and various features to make development easier.
 Feel free to add your own additions to the library.
 Thumb rule being that it is to help out with developing applications in Ruby and not take over it so it can't develop into framework, everything should be optional to use.

 ## Features
 So far the library adds three parts.
+A fourth and fifth part is planned and on the way.

 ### Logger
 The library comes with a logger pre-setup to STDOUT for any messages for the developer.
 The library itself uses this logger as well to output various failures.